Index

 Dental Decay Recorded From National Surveys

-There have been national Oral Health Surveys among three, five and twelve year olds undertaken previously where results are presented at local authority level, but only the survey among five year olds is regularly completed (generally every two years).
+There have been national Oral Health Surveys among children undertaken previously where results are presented at local authority level, but only the survey among five year olds is regularly completed (generally every two years).
+Not all local authorities participate for various reasons although the likely major reason is due to lack of finances and staff time.

-Oral Health Survey of Three Year Olds
+Oral Health Survey of Three Year Olds – Results for England

-Oral Health Survey of Five Year Olds
+Oral Health Survey of Five Year Olds – Results for Hull

 The Office for Health Improvement & Disparities’ Fingertips gives a summary measure of the percentage of five year olds with experience of visually obvious dentinal decay and the average number of teeth that were decayed, missing or filled, including trends over time (although the latter measure is only available up to 2018/19).